-Recruiting Tech Talents in Vietnam: A Strategic Guide for 2025
+Recruiting Tech Talents in Vietnam: A Strategic Guide for 2026

 Recruiting tech talents in Vietnam is rapidly becoming a core strategy for companies seeking scalable, cost-effective software teams in Southeast Asia.
 As the demand for digital products rises, so does the competition for skilled developers.
 Vietnam stands out as a promising destination for global tech hiring, but success requires a localized, strategic approach.
 This guide helps you navigate the landscape, avoid common pitfalls, and leverage expert support where needed.
+However, attracting and hiring the right developers requires more than posting a job description.
+Companies need to choose the right hiring model, recruitment channels, and evaluation process.

 2.1.
 Fierce Competition for Skilled Developers